Maarit Hara - Founder / Artistic Director

 Maarit is all about laughing at the ridiculousness of human beings (especially herself) and the world we have created.
 She is a fan of physical expression, dark comedy and experimental theatre.

-Currently Maarit is working on her first solo show that will premier in Turku, Finland in November 2019, written by Anita Hartikainen and directed by Johanna Parkkinen.
+Currently Maarit is working on her first solo performance that will premier in Turku, Finland in November 2019.
+Produced by Matkateatteri- the Travelling Theatre, written by Anita Hartikainen and directed by Johanna Parkkinen.

 Photos by Liivia Pallas